hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-create-a-virtual-network-in-hpe-greenlake-for-private-cloud.md

 **NSX-T Segments**

-NSX-T segments are layer 2 virtual domains and there are two types of segments in an NSX-T Data Center
+NSX-T segments are layer 2 virtual domains and there are two types of segments in an NSX-T Data Center:

 * Overlay-backed segments(**Default**): This enables traffic flow between two virtual machines on different hosts.
 The hosts are attached to the same overlay segment and have their Layer 2 traffic carried by a tunnel between them.
 * VLAN-backed segments: This is used for uplink traffic external to the NSX-T Data Center.